 Take a Boat Ride on the Yamuna River

 Talk to that boatman and arrange a ride!
 Hardly anyone does this and we even read a bunch of comments on Trip Advisor from people who said it couldn’t be done.
 Many remarked that it’s been closed for security reasons.

-There are several hotel rooftops to catch a view of the monument while having some tea.
-A good one to try is the Hotel Saniya Palace.
+There are several hotels with rooftop views of the monument.
+A good budget option to stay at is the Hotel Saniya Palace.